stix2you/Pokedex/README.md

 Project utilizes JS.ES6 ECMAScript 2018, jQuery, Bootstrap.

-Bootstrap and jQuery are both included via Content Delivery Network links within index.html
+Bootstrap and jQuery are both included via Content Delivery Network links within index.html So there is no need to install them.